apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ## Time to Plan… That… Vote!
 Turnout in municipal elections is infamously low – 39% in 2018 – which means the outcome will really depend on who gets their butts in gear and casts a ballot, and who stays at home and scrolls social media.

 If you’ve taken the time to peruse a voting guide, you surely know that voting is worthwhile, *but* without a specific plan you’re less likely to actually cast your vote.
-You’ve got three main options – put one in your calendar:
+You’ve got two main options – put one in your calendar:

-1. You can vote by mail, but to receive a package in the mail you need to [request a package here](https://vancouver.ca/election/2022/vote-by-mail.aspx) before **Thursday, Sep 29** at 5pm.
-2. Cool kids vote early.
+1. Cool kids vote early.
 Advance voting is possible in select locations on ~~Sat Oct 1~~, Wed **Oct 5**, Sat **Oct 8**, Tue **Oct 11**, and Thu **Oct 13**.
-3. Election Day city-wide will be on Saturday, **October 15**.
+2. Election Day city-wide will be on Saturday, **October 15**.

 Between now and then, use the [Plan Your Vote](https://vancouver.ca/plan-your-vote/) tool, along with some of the starting points in this guide, to find some candidates that seem like they have a shot at making Vancouver a better place.